JadinHeaston/sync-application/README.md

 	* Single letter switches (when more are added) can now be specified like "-abc..." and work as intended.
 * You can now specify where the internal database files are output to.
   * This is a small addition that moves the project closer to being able to output/input specific files.
-* Recursiveness can now be specified on a per-directory basis.
+* Recursive-ness can now be specified on a per-directory basis.

 ## Bug Fixes
 * If the program fails to remove a file/folder due to being read-only, it makes five attempts to change the permissions and remove the object.
-* When going between NTFS and ExFAT, Last modification times were often being different due to inplicit rounding (ExFAT rounds to the nearest 2 seconds sometimes).
+* When going between NTFS and ExFAT, Last modification times were often being different due to implicit rounding (ExFAT rounds to the nearest 2 seconds sometimes).
 This has been remedied by adding the "--modify-window" argument, which allows you to specify how different the times can be before being marked as "different".
   * If you find that running the program consecutively copies the same files repeatedly, look into utilizing this argument.
 * You can no longer provide a directory that is nested within the other specified directory.
   * I'm not entirely sure how this would act, but it's not necessary.